StanfordSpezi/Spezi/Sources/Contact/Contact.docc/Contact.md

 The Contact module allows for the encoding of contact information and the creation of card-like views to display contact information that can be presented together in a list.

-The following example shows how ``Contact``s can be created to encode an individual's contact information and displayed in a ``ContactList`` within a SwiftUI View.
+The following example shows how ``Contact``s can be created to encode an individual's contact information and displayed in a ``ContactsList`` within a SwiftUI View.

 ```swift
 struct ContactsView: View {